adap/flower/baselines/fedavgm/README.md

 ### CIFAR-10
 Similar to FedAvgM paper as reference, the CIFAR-10 evaluation runs 10,000 rounds.

+> In order to speedup the execution of these experiments, the evaluation of the _global model_ on the test set only takes place after the last round.
+The highest accuracy is achieved towards the last rounds, not necessarily in the last.
+If you wish to evaluate the _global model_ on the test set (or a validation set) more frequently, edit `get_evaluate_fn` in `server.py`.
+Overal, running the experiments as shown below demonstrate that `FedAvgM` is consistently superior to `FedAvg`.

 For FedAvgM evaluation, it was performed a hyperparameter search of server momentum and client learning rate (similar to Figure 6 reported below) for each of the concentrations under analysis, using the following commands: